-NERC Security Coordinators now coordinate daily with the Dept of Energy on conference calls to share information any one of them receives of a threatening nature to grid security.
+NERC Security Coordinators now coordinate daily with the Department of Energy on conference calls to share information any one of them receives of a threatening nature to grid security.
 Most Security Coordinators are affiliated to transmission and generator owning utilities and have a conflict of interest with other competitive generators and power marketers.
 These Security Coordinators are being relied upon by the DOE to share information and to cooperate in the event of an attack on the grid.
 To ensure that they themselves are not providing information useable by a terrorist, these Security Coordinators wish to invoke operating procedures that will provide them any operating action at their discretion.
 Depending on the actual threat, this may be necessary to secure the grid.
 However, these Security Coordinators also believe that non-operators, such as PSEs and other merchants should not be privy to such information.
 The lack of knowledge in the marketplace of discretionary security operations will have confusing effects about transmission availability and possibly generator availability.
 Moreover, any favoritism towards affiliate transactions may never be come apparent.
-The electric market will not know how to react to these conditions and can itself become “terrorized”.
+The electric market will not know how to react to these conditions and can itself become “terrorized.”

 NIMDA Virus attack.

 NERC has issued statements that this computer virus was a direct attack on the computer systems that are used to operate the grid.
 There is no substantive evidence to support such statements.
 The effects of the virus were obviously felt by many other industries, many of which rely on the Internet and email for business much more so than NERC does.
+Further, the nature of the NIMDA virus is such that it is not capable of distinguishing between particular classes of users, making NERC’s assertion that it was “targeted” a blatant impossibility.

 NERC System Maps